jjvega86/vibes-wellness-blog-MERN/README.md

 ## User Stories

 - As a designer, I want to create a wireframe in Figma with artboards for all pages in the application
-- As a frontend developer, I want to utilize Bootstrap and CSS to create responsive layouts, attractively styled.
+- As a frontend developer, I want to utilize MUI and CSS to create responsive layouts, attractively styled.
 - As a backend developer, I want to use best practices to create a backend API that allows for secure access to resources for users and posts stored on a MongoDb cluster
 - As a full stack web developer, I want to deploy my application so it can be easily used and maintained
 - As a wellness enthusiast, I want to be able to register for an account, login, and logout securely.